NewForce-at-Mountwest/bangazon-inc/book-3-web-api/chapters/REACT_ROUTER.md

 **/posts/foo**

-To be able to use this `ApplicationViews` component, we have to import it into our `App.js` file and also wrap our entire app in a `<Router>` component.
+To be able to use this `ApplicationViews` component, we have to import it into our `App.jsx` file and also wrap our entire app in a `<Router>` component.

 > App.js